-After completion of this module, the student will demonstrate the following:
+Upon completion of this module students will be able to demonstrate:

-- integrated knowledge of and engagement in psychological evaluation and a critical understanding and application of processes relevant to psychological evaluation that aim at achieving a holistic view of the person: - the ability to evaluate the use of tests on the grounds of their psychometric characteristics/properties and to evaluate and interpret the results of individuals in different tests or different test batteries; - the ability to develop a psychological test, individually and in a group context, for the use of a complex, realistic problem; - the ability to communicate verbally and/or in writing to an audience of equals by using relevant IT, about the following: the combination of tests results, cross cultural translation and adaptation of tests, the management of tests and ethical standards, administrative procedures involved in assessment, the communication of tests results and the future of psychological assessment: - the ability of critical thinking and understanding of ethical consideration in psychological evaluation (intellectual and scholastic capabilities, aptitudes and interests, personality and interpersonal functioning) within different cultural and social environments: - the ability to apply your advanced knowledge of the central methods of psychological evaluation to well-defined but unknown case studies by using the most applicable procedures and techniques of psychological evaluation; - the ability to critically analyse qualitative and quantitative outcomes of psychological evaluation and synthesise a conclusion into a well-structured report and referral letter to an applicable professional, while demonstrating an awareness of the audience of the report and letter: - self-regulated skills (including independently obtain, critically analyse and synthesise information from appropriate research articles and other credible sources and to use appropriate academic or professional discourse to present findings; reflect on the impact of the learning material on you as a person and future helper.)
+Applied knowledge and engagement in psychological evaluation and a critical understanding and application of processes relevant to psychological evaluation that aim at achieving a holistic view of the person;

+- The ability to evaluate the use of tests based on their psychometric characteristics/properties, and to evaluate and interpret the results of individuals in different tests or different test batteries; - The ability to develop a psychological test, individually and in a group context, for the use of a complex, realistic problem; - The ability to communicate to an audience about the following: tests results, cross cultural translation and adaptation of tests, the management of tests and ethical standards, administrative procedures involved in assessment. - Critical thinking and understanding of ethical considerations in psychological evaluation (intellectual and scholastic capabilities, aptitudes and interests, personality and interpersonal functioning) within different cultural and social environments: - The ability to apply advanced knowledge of the central methods of psychological evaluation to well-defined, but unknown case studies, by using the most applicable procedures and techniques of psychological evaluation; - The ability to critically analyse qualitative and quantitative outcomes of psychological evaluations and synthesize a conclusion into a well-structured report and referral letter to an applicable professional; - The self-regulated skills to independently obtain, critically analyse and synthesize information from appropriate research articles and other credible sources, to present such findings, as well as reflect on the impact of the study material; - The ability to use their own learning strategies, independent working style and partake in professional discourses.